 To leverage the benefits of Craft CMS in an existing website, developers must invest time in converting the site to the new platform.
 While that’s not a herculean task in itself, it requires careful planning.

-To make the switch, Motum looks at the existing site through a “Craft” lens.
-We determine the number of unique entry types and fields and then conduct a full content inventory of resources, static pages and other so-called “buckets” of content on the site.
+To make the switch, we look at the existing site through a “Craft” lens.
+We determine the number of unique entry types and fields and then conduct a full content inventory of resources, static pages, and other categories or "buckets" of content on the site.

-“This is a good time to use that dataflow mindset to plan everything ahead of time,” Chris explains.
+“This is a good time to use that data-flow mindset to plan everything ahead of time,” Fantauzzi explains.

 See you in the future gif